OttoDIY/blockly/README.md

 is the robot actually doing to be accurate.

-1. Go to the [lang folder](https://github.com/OttoDIY/blockly/tree/master/www/lang) and duplicate the Arduino_en.js Blockly_en.js and msg_en.js files from english
+1. Go to the [lang folder](https://github.com/OttoDIY/blockly/tree/master/www/lang) and duplicate the Arduino_en.js Blockly_en.js and msg_en.js files from English
 2. Rename them according to your ISO language code, for example fr is for French, so the files are renamed like this:
 Arduino_fr.js Blockly_fr.js and msg_fr.js
-3. Edit the files with any code editor software like [Visual Studio Code](https://code.visualstudio.com/) translating only the english part after = in between the quotes "" in visual studio is the text in red.
+3. Edit the files with any code editor software like [Visual Studio Code](https://code.visualstudio.com/) translating only the English part after = in between the quotes "" in visual studio is the text in red.
-4. Then open a pullrequest [here in github](https://github.com/OttoDIY/blockly/pulls) or just attach the files in a [new issue](https://github.com/OttoDIY/blockly/issues).
+4. Then open a pull request [here in github](https://github.com/OttoDIY/blockly/pulls) or just attach the files in a [new issue](https://github.com/OttoDIY/blockly/issues).

 ## How to run project